daswer123/xtts-api-server/README.md

 You can specify the version of the XTTS model by using the `-v` flag.

 Improved streaming mode is suitable for complex languages such as Chinese, Japanese, Hindi or if you want the language engine to take more information into account when processing speech.

+`--stream-play-sync` flag - Allows you to play all messages in queue order, useful if you use group chats.
+In SillyTavern you need to turn off streaming to work correctly

 # API Docs